Shahin-Roshani/BC2/README.md

 ## Installation

-You can install the released version of BC2 (Version: 0.1.1) from [github](https://github.com) with:
+You can install the released version of BC2 from [github](https://github.com) with:

 ``` r